-Why I recreated my favorite Flash websites in HTML5.
+I recreated my favorite Flash websites in HTML5

-Before Adobe ceases Flash support later this year, I remade all of the popular Flash-based GTA websites.
+Before Adobe ceases Flash support later this year, I remade all of the popular Flash-based Grand Theft Auto promotional websites using modern technologies.

 The Grand Theft Auto series was a part of my childhood ever since I first discovered Vice City in 2002, and although my fondest memories are from playing the games themselves, I‘ll always remember Rockstar’s approach to promoting them through manuals that were actually city guides and websites that took a deep look into each game’s characters and locations, fully immersing the player in the world they had created.